m13253/sb-ladspa-plugins/README.md

 Inspired by a SoX filter, but this filter does better than that one.

-Note that this may make audio worse if the original audio is not recorded for loudspeakers, or you are not using a binaural headphone.
+Note that this filter may make audio worse if the original audio is not recorded for loudspeakers, or you are not using a binaural headphone.

 Technically, this filter emulates two virtual loudspeakers and calculates the distances between your ears and the loudspeakers.
 A weaker sound with a slight